 AS is a disease causing inflammation and pain in the spine.
 Early symptoms often include back and neck pain, which is usually worse early in the morning or after rest.
 The pain and improves with exercise.
 AS can also affect other joints or include symptoms such as bowel irritation and sore eyes.

-AS is more prevalent in men than in women.
-It usually runs in the family and can be associated with people who carry the HLA-B27 gene.
-Generally symptoms will appear between the ages of 15-40.
+AS usually runs in the family and can be associated with people who carry the HLA-B27 gene.
+Generally symptoms will appear between the ages

 There is currently no cure for AS but there has been great progress in managing the disease.

 Medications: Medications can help slow down the damage, relieve pain and stiffness and reduce long term disability.
 The aim of treatment is remission - to be symptom free and return to normal function.
 Each person responds differently to medications, so you will need to work with your rheumatologist or GP to find the best medications for you.

 Eating well: Eating a balanced diet that is low in saturated fat, sugar and salt, but high in fruit, vegetables and cereals is good for most people.
 Managing your weight can help you reduce strain on your lower back, hips, legs and feet.